-- COVID-19 breach of restrictions: If you have concerns that an individual or business has breached Government restrictions you can report it using our online form, ring us on 101 (for non-emergencies) or 999 (for emergencies).
+- COVID-19 breach of restrictions: If you have concerns that an individual or business has significantly breached Government restrictions you can report it using our online form, ring us on 101 (for non-emergencies) or 999 (for emergencies).

-- Protecting our officers and staff: We are putting all measures in place to protect our officers and staff including encouraging home working where possible, moving face-to-face meetings to Skype and providing them with daily guidance from Public Health England and the Government.
+- Protecting our officers and staff: We are putting all measures in place to protect our officers and staff including encouraging home working where possible, moving face-to-face meetings to Microsoft Teams and providing them with daily guidance from Public Health England and the Government.
 A discussion board has been set up for issues and concerns relating to the coronavirus.

 - Ride Along Scheme: Our Ride Along Scheme has been temporarily suspended and all applicants have been written to.
 We will update our Ride Along webpages once the Scheme is back up and running.